The Southwark College Board ensures that there is scrutiny and oversight of the curriculum and student experience.

 Kim Caplin

-She has advised on policy development at a local, regional and national level, and has been a member of the DFE Advisory Group for 16-18 Study Programmes and advisory groups for the Youth Justice Board.
-Kim has also been a Trustee for Coram Life Education a national children’s charity for 8 years and is currently also a Trustee for Inspire!
-Education Business Partnership and OCN London.
-She is a member of the London Symphony Community Choir, enjoys cycling and hopes to ride for charity once COVID subsides.
+She has advised on policy development at a local, regional, and national level, and has been a member of the DFE Advisory Group for 16-18 Study Programmes and advisory groups for the Youth Justice Board.

 Holly Roberts-Harry